Understanding your risk

 Types of skin cancer

-Skin cancer removal: In cases where a basal cell carcinoma, squamous cell carcinoma or a non-metastatic melanoma (the melanoma has not spread) is detected, surgery will often be recommended to remove the cancerous growth.
+In cases where a basal cell carcinoma, squamous cell carcinoma or a non-metastatic melanoma (the melanoma has not spread) is detected, surgery will often be recommended to remove the cancerous growth.
 In most instances, the growth will be removed completely along with a small amount of healthy skin along the edges.
-We also specialize in two highly effective techniques called laser surgery and Mohs surgery.
+We also specialize in two highly-effective techniques called laser surgery and Mohs surgery.

 - Seek shade, especially when the sun’s rays are strongest between 10 a.m. and 2 p.m.

-- Generously apply a broad-spectrum, water-resistant sunscreen (with SPF 30 or above) to all exposed skin.
+- Generously apply a broad-spectrum, water-resistant sunscreen (SPF 30 or above) to all exposed skin.

-- Reapply sunscreen every 2 hours, as well as after swimming or sweating.
+- Reapply sunscreen every two hours, as well as after swimming or sweating.

 - Use extra caution near water, snow and sand as they reflect the rays of the sun.